tjwodud04/Books-and-other-stuffs/README.md

 : Short codes for preparing a test

 - Python
 : Following some python codes written at books.
-Plus, there are some scribbles about collecting dat
+Plus, there are some scribbles about collecting data